Husky110/StableCompanion/README.md

 ## Planned Features
 - Toolbox for testing and playing around
 - Build prompts and store them
+- include Hypernetworks as importable Models (depends on feedback..)

 ## Setup
 ### Prerequisites